SpenserKao/Employee-Data-Navigation/README.md

 Once it is done, we can hit the application page through URL __localhost5000__ or IPaddress:5000 NB Pressing "Ctl C" will stop theserver, while _serve_ is to restart it again.

+## Code review
+Two ways to review the codes:
+   - either at this Github repository [3],
+   - or that under Plunker [2].

 ## Technologies in use
 ### AngularJS
 Angular JS ver 1.2.0 has been utilised in this application, noteworthily following directives have been employed: